auchenberg/kenneth.io/source/_posts/2015-10-28-joining-microsoft-and-relocating-to-vancouver.md

 So the next coming months I’ll be busy wrapping things up here in Copenhagen.
 This is why I recently [stepped down as CopenhagenJS organizer](/blog/2015/09/30/stepping-down-as-copenhagenjs-organizer/), and why I’m [not longer an active part of Prototype](/blog/2015/10/18/rebooting-prototype-our-hacker-cafe-in-copenhagen/), but that’s all for the greater good.

-There’s a new adventure ahead, and I’m looking so much forward to it.
+There’s a new adventure ahead, and it's gonna be great!

 /k